 This is an example of intrusion, a violation of the homeowner’s tranquility or solitude, the peaceful enjoyment of their residence.
 It is not an information privacy violation, but an invasion nonetheless.
 It’s the same sort of privacy violation one feels when spam hits your email, a telephone solicitor calls while you’re eating dinner or sidewalk vendors bark at you when you’re on your way to lunch.

 Any notion of privacy risk must capture these types of non-information privacy invasions in addition to those involving insecure personal information.

-There are several different frameworks for classifying privacy violations, but I’m partial to Dan Solove’s Taxonomy of Privacy which identifies 16 types of privacy violations, in four categories: information collection, information processing, information dissemination and invasions (like Pokémon Go).
+There are several different normative models for classifying privacy harms, but I’m partial to Dan Solove’s Taxonomy of Privacy which identifies 15 types of privacy harms, in four categories: information processing, information dissemination, collection and invasions (like Pokémon Go).